beancount/ledger2beancount/docs/manual.md

     pip3 install hg+https://bitbucket.org/blais/beancount/

-Currently, an unreleased version of beancount is required if you use full-line comments in transactions and transaction tags on multiple lines.
+Currently, an unreleased version of beancount is required if you use:

+* UTF-8 letters and digits in account names
+* Full-line comments in transactions
+* Transaction tags on multiple lines

 Support for these features was added after beancount 2.0.0 came out.

 Features